-- failure to remain active in a local church - account falls behind by 30 days - required record-keeping falls behind by 30 days - failure to attend a required parent meeting - failure to follow policies stated in the Policy Manual - failure to pay fees incurred through participation in LCA
+- Failure to remain active in a local church - Account falls behind by 30 days - Required record-keeping falls behind by 30 days - Failure to attend a required parent meeting - Failure to follow policies stated in the Policy Manual

 If the school board deems it necessary to place a family on probationary status, the board will decide what consequences, if any, the family will face during the probationary period.
 The LCA School Board will notify the family in writing that they have been placed on probationary status.
-With the notification, the LCA School Board will instruct the family of the consequences which have been levied against the family, as well as how to remedy the situation.
+With the notification, the LCA School Board will instruct the family of the consequences levied against the family and how to remedy the situation.